282159468/zw/src/JavaScript/React Effect 更新链.md

     const siblingFiber = completedWork.sibling;
     if (siblingFiber !== null) {
-      // If there is more work to do in this returnFiber, do that next. workInProgress = siblingFiber;
+      workInProgress = siblingFiber;
       return;
     }
-    // Otherwise, return to the parent
     completedWork = returnFiber;
-    // Update the next thing we're working on in case something throws. workInProgress = completedWork;
+    workInProgress = completedWork;
   } while (completedWork !== null);

-  // We've reached the root.
-  if (workInProgressRootExitStatus === RootIncomplete) {
-    workInProgressRootExitStatus = RootCompleted;
-  }
 }
 ```